nullstone-io/nullstone/docs/CLI.md

 ## envs down
-Destroys all the apps in an environment and all their dependent infrastructure.
+Destroys all infrastructure in an environment.
 This command is useful for tearing down preview environments once you are finished with them.

 #### Usage
 ```shell